 You cannot bring pets from home.
 Generally, pets are not allowed in your apartment; but there have been exceptions for fish and turtles in an aquarium.

 4. Do I get to travel?

 Yes!
 Teachers often travel on weekends and holidays.
-Example: Beijing is an 8-hour train ride one way or a 1-hour plane flight.
-Teachers get about four weeks of holiday in January/February (dates vary in accordance to the lunar calendar) and can go anywhere during that time including back to their own country (but at their own expense).
+Example: Beijing is a 3-hour bullet train ride away, or a 1.5 hour flight.
+Teachers get about 4 weeks of holiday in January/February (dates vary in accordance with the lunar calendar) and can go anywhere during that time including back to their own country (at their own expense).

 5. Can I work out?

 The host university has various athletic facilities.
 There is an on-campus gym, basketball and tennis courts, an Olympic sized track, a golf driving range and a swimming pool available.
 In addition to university facilities, there are also well-equipped gyms available near campus for a nominal fee.